Palbociclib (Ibrance): New presentation

 - Palbociclib Tabs 125mg – 2611651

-We will delist the capsules in the future.
+We will delist the capsules on 1 March 2022.
 This allows time for any stock in the supply chain to be used up.

 Who to contact